7.1 Introduction to Sustainable Building Concepts

 - Is construction site impact contained?

-- Are any space efficiency strategies applied; is there shared or mixed use of space?
+- Are any space efficiency strategies applied; is their shared or mixed use of space?

 - Does the building use the renewable electricity source?